sgregory32/CleanArchitecture.Net/README.md

 * Dependency Inversion Principle: All concrete class packages are referenced through abstractions (interfaces or abstract classes )
 * Explicit Dependencies Principle/Dependency Injection: All dependencies requested via constructor

-The end result is a loosely coupled solution that is easily extensible, & which each layer can be tested independenly.
+The end result is a loosely coupled solution that is easily extensible, & highly resilient which each layer can be tested independently.

 ### Project Structure